enguyen/splatbysplat/README.md

 # Side-by-Side Gaussian Splat Viewer

 A web-based application to view 3D Gaussian Splatting (.ply) files in a side-by-side (SBS) stereo format, designed for use with AR/VR glasses like the XREAL One Pro.
+Vibe coded using https://jules.google.com/

 ## Key Features